datadesk/latimes-calculate/sphinx/source/index.rst

 ========

 * Descriptive statistics like mean, median, percentile
-* Comparison statistics like percentage change and per capita
+* Comparison statistics like percentage change, per-capita and rankings
-* Ordinal, decile and competition rankings
 * Geospatial stats like mean center and standard deviation distance
 * A small dab of more complicated hoohah like Pearson's R.
-* A grabbag of utilities for a Dorling cartogram, diversity index, Benford's Law and generating random points
+* A grabbag of utilities for a Dorling cartogram, diversity index, Benford's Law, generating random points and other things

 .. raw:: html